 (X_n(i), X_f(i), X_l(i), i = 1, DimModes)

-equal to 0
+X_nType equal to 0 then read

 X_nTotal, XI_n(1:DimModes,1:X_nTotal)

-not equal to 0
+NumXVTotal not equal to 0 then

-i = 0
+i = 0 to NumXVTotal

 FileNames(i), PhaseFix(i), NumRot(i),(IAxis(j, i), RotAngle(j, i), j = 1, NumRot(i))